hayde0264/CS-Degree/Collections/background.md

 # Collections

-In programming, a *collection* is a class that's used to represent a group of a similar data as a **single type**.
+In programming, a *collection* is a class that's used to represent a group of similar data as a **single type**.

 Collections **group** and **manage** related objects.